 Fifth grade students travel to Houston for an overnight trip.
 They enjoy classes at the Johnson Space Center.
 They might build rockets that they get to launch or seek to understand density by combining liquids of differing densities in test tubes or experience a little of what it might be like for an astronaut living in space.
 In May, they travel to Medieval Times Tournament for lunch and activities.

-From the Desk of Sandra Fritcher, Lower School Principal: We just think the Lower School is the very best.
-Teachers and staff work together each day to create the most wonderful learning environments possible.
-Activities are planned to reinforce instruction in a way that excites the students and keeps them engaged in learning.
-For the […]
+From the Desk of Sandra Fritcher, Lower School Principal: There is no question the Lower School is the very best.
+This week, Mrs. Newman, Mrs. Spradlin, and Mrs. Overbeek are going to share kindergarten highlights.
+These ladies work together each day to plan and implement the most wonderful learning environment for kindergarten children.
+They reinforce […]